 For the water reuse scenarios in this analysis, only the separated graywater systems for buildings with average efficiency appliances could achieve recycling of 100 percent of the treated water.
 In most scenarios, and especially for the mixed wastewater treatment systems, more water is treated on-site than is demanded by the building or district.
-While these reuse calculations are reasonable based on the building water balance, a sensitivity analysis is documented in Section 6.2 modeling a theoretical scenario with 100 percent recycling of all treated water.
+A sensitivity analysis is presented in Section 6.2 modeling a theoretical scenario with 100 percent recycling of all treated water.
 This may be achievable through sharing recycled water with adjacent buildings or storing water for future uses (e.g., fire suppression).
 Alternatively, the building could opt to not treat the full amount of wastewater or graywater produced.
 We did not investigate this scenario in the current study, but it could be a consideration when faced with surplus volumes of recycled water.

 Water Quality Characteristics